How to Find the Best Gut Healthy Protein Powder

 What Are Digestive Enzymes, Probiotics, Prebiotics, and Postbiotics?

-Your gut is made up of many different parts, including digestive enzymes, probiotics, and prebiotics.
+Your gut contains many different components, including digestive enzymes, probiotics, and prebiotics.

 Digestive Enzymes

-Digestive enzymes are proteins that help you break down food into smaller, more absorbable components.
+Digestive enzymes are proteins that break down food into smaller, more absorbable parts.

-They are naturally produced by the body, primarily in the salivary glands, stomach, pancreas, and small intestine.
+Your body makes them naturally in your salivary glands, stomach, pancreas, and small intestine.

-For individuals with conditions like irritable bowel syndrome (IBS) or inflammatory bowel disease (IBD), digestive enzyme supplementation has shown benefits (Eur Rev Med Pharmacol Sci, 2017).
+For people with conditions like irritable bowel syndrome (IBS) or inflammatory bowel disease (IBD), digestive enzyme supplements have shown benefits (Eur Rev Med Pharmacol Sci, 2017).

-That said, for healthy individuals, supplementing with digestive enzymes has not been shown to improve gut health.
+For healthy individuals, supplementing with digestive enzymes has not been shown to lead to meaningful improvements in gut health.

 Probiotics

-Foods high in probiotics include yogurt, kefir, sauerkraut, tempeh, and kimchi.
+You can get probiotics from supplements and fermented foods like yogurt, kefir, sauerkraut, tempeh, and kimchi.

-Although the evidence is promising, more research is needed on the health benefits of probiotics (Gut Microbes, 2017).
+Although some evidence is promising, more research is needed on the health benefits of probiotics, like diarrhea (Gastroenterology, 2020).

-Some researchers even warn about possible negative effects of probiotics, and call for caution and strict regulation (Microorganisms, 2019).
+Some researchers even warn about possible negative effects of probiotics (Cochrane Database Syst Rev, 2019)

-Although this might seem like a good thing, given the uncertainty surrounding the role of probiotics, however, I recommend avoiding products like these until more conclusive research is available.
+I recommend avoiding these products until more conclusive research is available.

 Prebiotics

-Prebiotics are foods that feed your gut bacteria, helping to create a healthy gut microbiome.
+Prebiotics are foods that feed your gut bacteria and help create a healthy gut microbiome.

-They can be found in high fiber foods like fruits, vegetables, and whole grains.
+You can find them in high fiber foods like fruits, vegetables, and whole grains.

 Summary

-In most cases, you should be able get all the digestive enzymes, probiotics, and prebiotics that you need from a balanced diet.
+You should be able to get all the digestive enzymes, probiotics, and prebiotics you need from a balanced diet.

-If you do decide to supplement, however, keep in mind that it is hard to predict the appropriate dose or type without significant, in-depth testing under the guidance of a trained healthcare practitioner.
+If you do want to supplement, keep in mind that it is hard to predict the right dose or type without testing and guidance from a healthcare practitioner.

 What Is the Best Gut Healthy Protein Powder?